“Go into all the world and proclaim the gospel to the whole creation.” Mark 16:15 ESV

 Timothy and Bethany Spears, and their young daughter, Carmichael Ann are missionary appointees with CONVERGE International Ministries.
 They are designated to serve among the approximately 2.6 million Waray People in the Philippines living on the Filipino islands of Leyte and Samar.
 Serving alongside another missionary couple already in the Philippines, the Spears’ ministry goal is for Tim to use his God-given gifts to develop a sustainable Church Planting Institute in that area, while Bethany will use her talents to assist the Bethel International School in administration as well as in the teaching of English and Disciplining.

 Paul and Kitty Trout

-Richard and Carolyn West served the Lord with Trans World Radio (TWR) for many years both in Guam and in Bonaire, Netherlands Antilles.
-Having been secunded from TWR to the HCJB Global Technology Center, now Sonset Solutions, they moved to Elkhart, Indiana where Richard is involved in the fabrication and assembly of radio towers used throughout the world.
+Richard and Carolyn West served the Lord with Trans World Radio (TWR) for many years in Swaziland, Guam and Bonaire, Netherlands Antilles.
+Having been seconded from TWR to the HCJB Global Technology Center, now Sonset Solutions, they moved to Elkhart, Indiana, where Richard is involved in the fabrication and assembly of radio towers used throughout the world.

-On February 6, 2012,following a courageous battle with ALS, the Lord called Carolyn Home.
+On February 6, 2012, following a courageous battle with ALS, the Lord called Carolyn Home.
 Richard continues to serve in the ministry in Elkhart, Indiana.
-Two of their six children, Katie and Bryce, both teenagers, are involved in school and church activities.
+Two of their six children, Katie and Bryce, are still at home and involved in church activities.